SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/ImageMaker/README.md

   </tr>
 </table>

-As you can see in our approach you can differentiate two phases:
+In our approach, you can observe two distinct phases:
-1. Exploratory convergence: the first par of the optimization, where new shapes are constantly included trying to improve the image representation.
+1. Exploratory Convergence: This initial phase of optimization involves constantly incorporating new shapes to enhance the image representation.
-2. Adjustment: the second phase of the optimization focuses on improving those shapes that better fits, and removing the ones that give little improvement.
+2. Adjustment: The second phase of optimization focuses on refining shapes that best fit the image while removing those that contribute little improvement.

-You can see this two phases in the abrupt jump in the objective value.
-This jump is due to the consideration of the number of shapes in the image as something negative.
-In addition to this image simplification, the reduction in the number of shapes also reduces the evaluation time of the population (from 500ms to 250ms), something desirable.
+These two phases become evident in the sudden increase in the objective value.
+This increase is attributed to treating the number of shapes in the image as a negative factor.
+Besides simplifying the image, reducing the number of shapes also leads to quicker evaluation times for the population (from 500ms to 250ms), which is a desirable outcome.

 ## In this folder:
-We find 3 different design approached for solving the image maker optimization problem using the Genetic Algorithm (GA) from the OptimizationLib.
+You will find three distinct design approaches for solving the image replication optimization problem using the Genetic Algorithm (GA) from the OptimizationLib.

 1. [SimplePolyImageMaker](https://github.com/SergioOyaga/GeneticAlgorithmExamples/tree/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker):
-Initial approach to solve the image replication optimization problem with polygons of a fixed number of vertexes.
+   This is the initial approach to solve the image replication optimization problem using polygons with a fixed number of vertices.
 2. [CudaPolyImageMaker](https://github.com/SergioOyaga/GeneticAlgorithmExamples/tree/master/src/main/java/org/soyaga/examples/ImageMaker/CudaPolyImageMaker):
-Same problem approach as the SimplePolyImageMaker, but the color distance of each pixel is computed in the GPU using CUDA.
+   Similar to the SimplePolyImageMaker, this approach tackles the same problem.
+However, it leverages GPU-based CUDA processing to compute the color distance of each pixel.
 3. [ShapeImageMaker](https://github.com/SergioOyaga/GeneticAlgorithmExamples/tree/master/src/main/java/org/soyaga/examples/ImageMaker/ShapeImageMaker):
-More general approach to the image recreation using Shapes.
-We mix different shapes and polygons to recreate the image.
+   This approach offers a more generalized method for image recreation.
+It combines various shapes and polygons to achieve image replication.

 ## Comment:
-The examples in these folders are just to illustrate the power of GAs, and the simplicity of use/implementation that give us the ga library in the OptimizationLib framework.
-Just remember they are examples that you can use as template to adapt for your specific problems.
+The examples within these folders serve to showcase the capabilities of Genetic Algorithms (GAs) and highlight the user-friendly and straightforward implementation facilitated by the GA library within the OptimizationLib framework.
+It's important to keep in mind that these examples are intended to serve as templates, illustrating how to adapt the concepts for your specific problems.